Position battles starting to take shape in Plainsmen secondary

-Midway through their second week of fall practice, the Plainsmen still have several positions up for grabs as the team prepares for their scrimmage at Bixby on Friday.
+ENID, Okla. — Midway through their second week of fall practice, the Plainsmen still have several positions up for grabs as the team prepares for their scrimmage at Bixby on Friday, Aug.
+20, 2021.

 Enid will have several new faces in the secondary this season as the team looks to replace four seniors (and two starters) from the defensive backfield.
 Seniors Daigen Gibbens and Reece Slater will both be returning with experience this season.